PeterBlackman1/osticket-prereqs/README.md

   ![Screen Shot 2023-01-06 at 2 25 24 PM (2)](https://user-images.githubusercontent.com/120864279/211093859-e42abe57-2f33-4b03-b7df-9bf57541eeb4.png)

  If everything has installed correctly you will see this screen.
-Congratulations you have successfully installed osTicket
+Congratulations you have successfully installed osTicket.